kangaroos-are-cool/directoryscanner/README.md

 ## TODO:
 - [x] Add simpler way to add new items to scan for
 - [x] Improve Documentation
+- [x] Add ability to scan .zip/.rar files (partially implemented; implemented for 'scan' function, others to follow)
 - [ ] Performance Improvements
 - [ ] Function to export findings to file
-- [ ] Add ability to scan .zip/.rar files